How to Watch World Cup 2026 Live on EBU

 Which countries use EBU-linked World Cup 2026 coverage?

-Examples on FWC LIVE include Azerbaijan, Bulgaria, Czech Republic, Ireland, Malta, and other public-service markets.
+Examples on FWC LIVE include Azerbaijan, Bulgaria, Czech Republic, Ireland, Malta, and other public-service countries.

 Conclusion